You will need this permit to undertake one of the following activities:

-- disturb or excavate any land for the purpose of uncovering Aboriginal cultural heritage
+- disturb or excavate land to uncover Aboriginal cultural heritage

-- gain access to carry out scientific research or survey on an Aboriginal place
+- carry out research on an Aboriginal place

 - carry out an activity that will, or is likely to, harm Aboriginal cultural heritage

-- remove an Aboriginal object from Victoria for research or any other purpose.
+- remove an Aboriginal cultural heritage object from Victoria.

 It is illegal to do anything that harms Aboriginal cultural heritage, unless the activity is carried out in accordance with an approved cultural heritage management plan or cultural heritage permit.
 Cultural heritage permits are designed to allow smaller activities that may harm Aboriginal cultural heritage to proceed while minimising any negative impacts.